-To help unravel the Kindle versus Kobo debate, one helpful poster provided a link to a fittingly titled Techradar article, Best e-reader 2020: the top choices of Kindle vs Kobo.
+One helpful poster provided a link to a fittingly titled Techradar article, Best e-reader 2020: the top choices of Kindle vs Kobo, to help unravel the Kindle versus Kobo debate.

-Behind Kindle but ahead of Kobo (and other ebook devices) in popularity, were tablets, either Apple iPads or Androids (like Samsung).
-There were a few mentions of smartphone readers, but these were generally used as back-ups when a Kindle or Kobo was left at home.
+Behind Kindle but ahead of Kobo (and other ebook devices) in popularity were tablets, either Apple iPads or Androids (like Samsung).
+There were a few mentions of smartphone readers.
+But these were generally used as backups when the Kindle or Kobo was left at home.

 Other positive comments included:

 - “I use the Kindle app on my iPad.
 The iPad screen is much larger than a Kindle which helps my reading.”

 - “A tablet allows you to access more reading options including free library apps with books and audiobooks.”